 The bill amends the Michigan Liquor Control Code of 1998, specifically section 409, to update the tax collection process for beer manufactured or sold in the state.
-It establishes that the tax of $6.30 per barrel must be paid by the brewer or brewpub if the beer is produced in Michigan, or by the wholesaler if the beer is from outside the state.
+It establishes that the tax of $6.30 per barrel must be paid by the brewer or brewpub if the beer is produced in Michigan, or by the wholesaler if the beer is imported.
 The bill clarifies that after January 31, 2015, the tax must be levied based on the actual number of barrels sold to licensed retailers, and brewers can designate a wholesaler to pay the tax on their behalf.
 Additionally, the commission is tasked with creating rules for tax collection and reporting requirements, with a stipulation that tax payments cannot be required more frequently than quarterly.

 Statutes affected: House Introduced Bill: 436.1409